-At Hackensack Meridian Health, our goal is to treat all of your individual symptoms in order to improve your quality of life and neurological function.
-We have three epilepsy and seizure disorders treatment locations across New Jersey so you can access the most advanced medical and surgical procedures for diagnosing and treating epilepsy close to home: Hackensack University Medical Center, Jersey Shore University Medical Center and JFK University Medical Center.
+At Hackensack Meridian Health, we have three epilepsy and seizure disorders treatment locations across New Jersey so you can access the most advanced medical and surgical procedures for diagnosing and treating epilepsy close to home: Hackensack University Medical Center, Jersey Shore University Medical Center and JFK University Medical Center.

 Our team includes:

 - Board-certified epileptologists

 - Specially trained nurses